 Do you need a special oven to bake polymer clay?

 No, you can use the normal kitchen oven!
 Because baking has high electricity consumption, I recommend to bake a bigger batch altogether.
-When you finish one piece, just put it on a tray and so on until your tray is full.
-Preparing all the pieces might take you several days which is absolutely OK for the clay in the baking tray.
+When you finish one piece, just put it on a baking tray and so on until your tray is full.
+Preparing all the pieces might take you several days which is absolutely OK, the clay can wait a bit in the baking tray.